Top Beach Playgrounds on Long Island

 Check out the new cool splash pad and Boardwalk Cafe at Jones beach.
 Photo by Rebekah Yahoves

 Jones Beach State Park — Wantagh

 Jones Beach is New York's most-visited state park and one of the most popular beaches during the summer.
-Enjoy warm days on 6½ miles of white beach on the Atlantic.
+Enjoy warm days on 6½ miles of white-sand beach on the Atlantic.
 Its newest addition is the Wildplay Adventure park, which includes zip lines for kids and adults as well as aerial adventure courses.
 A large playground is located at Zach's Bay near Fields 5 and 6, which faces the bay.
-There are picnic tables here, grass, and trees all around.
-Parents can listen to the music from the band shell as kids enjoy the "Boardwalk Playground" located east of Field 2, from which you can hear the music from the bandshell, was just recently removed in 2017.
-It will be replaced, according to park officials, with a playground accessible for children with disabilities.
-However, construction had not yet started as of July 7, 2017.
-The soft composite flooring of both playgrounds is surrounded by soft sand for safety.
+There are picnic tables, grass, and trees all around.
+Parents can listen to the music from the band shell as kids enjoy the "Boardwalk Playground" located east of Field 2, from which you can hear the music from the band shell, is brand new.
+Visitors can also enjoy eating at the new Boardwalk Cafe that is part of the Jones Beach revitalization project that includes an adventure playground and sprinkler park.
 The daily fee for parking is $10.

-Nickerson Beach's family fun zone offers entertainment for kids of all ages.
-Photo by the author.
+Nickerson Beach's family fun zone offers playground entertainment for kids of all ages.
+Photo by the author

 Nickerson Beach — Lido Beach